ElliotFriend/soroban-rpc-postman/README.md

 When invoking `getHealth`, you are checking on the general well-being of the node.
 No parameters are required, nor are they accepted.

+Based on my (admittedly limited) understanding of the Soroban-RPC codebase, it appears (at the moment) any `getHealth` request will simply return "healthy."
+It's unclear what ultimately will be the measure of health, or when it will be implemented.

 #### `getHealth` Request <!-- omit in toc -->

 ```json5